1 hour before sunset: Old Console Room ( C Floor )

 Coma usually increases the further you go from the optical axis -this is called "field coma" and is normal (it is always supposed to be 0 on axis)- and also shows up when the optical axis of M1 and M2 are not coaligned -this is called "decentering coma" and is abnormal-.
 Our f/8 is a Ritchey-Chretien (RC) type, which means it is optically designed to correct the field coma.
 If the telescope is properly aligned there should not be any visible coma at f/8.
 If coma shows up anywhere in the field (it would usually be constant all over the field), there is a mirror misalignment and this can be corrected by using IMAN.

 Thermal expansion that can occur at night will cause the telescope to defocus.
-The prime focus changes at a rate of -110 microns/°C, the f/8 focus at -780microns/°C. The actual movement of He f/8 mirror is a factor 10 less (i.e. -78 microns/°C).
-The auto[focus of DECam means you do not have to worry about focus at prime focus.
+The prime focus changes at a rate of -110 microns/°C, the f/8 focus at -780microns/°C. The actual movement of He f/8 mirror is a factor 10 less (i.e. -78 microns/°C)

-Use Blanco ECS Sensors Diagram [1] to check the Serrurier truss temperature and adjust the focus accordingly (F/8).
+Use Blanco ECS Sensors Diagram [7] to check the Serrurier truss temperature and adjust the focus accordingly.

-Focus decreases by 110 units per 1° increase in temperature.
+Decrease focus setting by 110 units per 1° increase in temperature

 * CORR ON all the time.